Religious Advisers and Staff

-104 Aelwyd on Cambrian Row (Mon, Wed, Sat)
+Bryn Mawr College:104 Aelwyd on Cambrian Row (Mon, Wed, Sat)

-208 Whitehead Campus Center (Wed, Fri)
+Haverford College:208 Whitehead Campus Center (Wed, Fri)

 Father Jaehwa has a B.S. from Columbia University, M.S. from University of Pennsylvania, and an M.Div. from St. Charles Borromeo Seminary of Archdiocese of Philadelphia.He was appointed to the TriCo Newman colleges in 2011 from Archdiocese of Philadelphia.
 Before the TriCo ministry, He has served the Newman Catholic Apostlate at Drexel University, University of the Sciences in Philadelphia, and University of Pennsylvania before joing the Tri-Co Newman Catholic Apostolate.
 He also served as a Parochial Vicar at Ss.
 Peter and Paul and Maternity B.V.M. of the Archdiocese of Philadelphia.

 I grew up in a liberal-observant Jewish home in the Mt.
 Airy neighborhood of Philadelphia, about an hour away from Swarthmore.
 When I was a kid, I spent most of my time either up a tree or with my nose in a book (sometimes both).
 I was also lucky enough to come from a farming family, and I spent my childhood summers working and living with my family and our close friends on an organic meat farm in Lancaster County, PA.
 A lot of my spiritual development comes from that time on the farm, immersed in the rhythms of harvest and planting.
 I went to Boston University for undergrad, where I surprised myself by majoring in religion.
 I decided to become a rabbi a few years after I graduated from BU, when it became clear to me that there is nothing in this world that I love more than studying Jewish text, contemplating large realities, and connecting with other Jews and religious people of all stripes.
-I am now in my final year at the Reconstructionist Rabbinical College, after a spending a beautiful, fascinating, challenging, difficult, uplifting, and heartbreaking year living in Jerusalem.
+I have completed my studies at the Reconstructionist Rabbinical College, after a spending a beautiful, fascinating, challenging, difficult, uplifting, and heartbreaking year living in Jerusalem.
 When I'm not doing rabbinic work or study, you might find me painting, singing, drumming, contra dancing, knitting, reading some good sci-fi, working out, playing board games, or hiking in the Wissahickon watershed (or possibly rewatching Firefly).

 Joyce holds a B.A. in Classics from Cornell University, did graduate work in religion at Yale University and graduated with an M.Div from the General Theological Seminary in New York.
 She is ordained in the Episcopal Church and has served as a parish minister, a counselor for European au pairs, and as counseling staff at Marquette University.